 Almost all of us have experienced working under individuals who led or managed well, and have also experienced working under individuals who led or managed poorly.

 What factors differentiate these experiences?
-Why is there such a wide spectrum of competence amongst individuals that hold management or leadership positions?
+Why is there such a wide spectrum of competence among individuals that hold management or leadership positions?

 In developing your skills as a leader or manager, it is important to understand the differences between leadership and management roles.

-While true leaders can be hard to find, management requires its own unique skill set and not all leaders are cut out for the rigors of effectively managing processes or systems.
+While true leaders can be hard to find, management requires its own unique skill set and not all leaders are cut out for the rigours of effectively managing processes or systems.

 Below, we’ll compare the roles of leaders and managers in the workplace and help you determine which role might suit you better and allow your natural talents to shine.

 1. Managers Tend to Be Specialized

 Effective leaders are good at recruiting others to a mission – that is, they are capable of conceiving a future vision or potential outcome, expressing that vision to others, and inviting them to join in the pursuit of that vision.

 However, once a broad-level idea has been agreed upon, the real work of achieving that outcome begins.
 This is where managers become crucial.